salvalcantara/pid-tuning-bda58/src/pages/index.md

           ### PID tuning guidelines for balanced operation

-          Finally, how to tuning the two parameters at hand, namely Lambda and Gamma, in order to obtain a *balanced* closed-loop?
+          Finally, how to tune the two parameters at hand, namely Lambda and Gamma, in order to obtain a *balanced* closed-loop?
 This is the question tackled in this final chapter.
     grid_cols: two